NonakaVal/NonakaVal/README.md

 without understanding the "why," we don’t truly know anything.

 I'm also an amateur writer in my spare time.

+and love cats.

 <pre>
 <div style="font-family: monospace; white-space: pre-wrap;">